 New Jersey's Prompt Payment Act, Sections 2A:30A-1 and 2A:30A-2 of the New Jersey Statutes, governs the timing of payments on privately owned or financed construction projects.

 PAYMENTS BY OWNERS

 A private owner must pay a prime contractor within 30 days after the billing date.
-If the owner has an objection to the bill, it must provide a written statement of the amount withheld, and the reason for withholding, within 20 days after receiving the bill.
-(N.J.S.A.
-2A:30A-2(a).)
+If the owner has an objection to the bill, it must, within 20 days after receiving the bill, provide both: